2024 in Syria

-Events in the year 2024 in Syria.
+The following is a list of events that occurred in Syria in 2024 during the final year of Ba'athist Syria and the beginning of the Syrian Arab Republic's transitional period.
+The year also marked the final year of the Syrian civil war, which began in March 2011 and ended with the fall of the Assad regime in December 2024, as well as the end of the Assad family's rule, which had governed Syria as a totalitarian hereditary dictatorship since Hafez al-Assad seized power in 1971 after a coup d'état.

-On 8 December 2024, Syria established a caretaker government following the collapse of the Assad regime.
-Bashar al-Assad fled to Moscow, where he joined his family already in exile and was granted political asylum by the Russian government.
+In late 2024, a series of offensives by a coalition of opposition forces led to the capture of Damascus and the fall of the Assad regime, after which the Syrian opposition established a caretaker government.
+Bashar al-Assad fled to Moscow, where he joined his family, who were already living in exile, and was granted political asylum by the Russian government.
 At the same time, the Russian Ministry of Foreign Affairs confirmed his resignation and departure.
-Hayat Tahrir al-Sham (HTS) leader Ahmed al-Sharaa became the de facto leader of Syria until 29 January 2025, when he was appointed president.
+Hay'at Tahrir al-Sham (HTS) leader Ahmed al-Sharaa became the de facto leader of Syria, while Mohammed al-Bashir was appointed prime minister of the caretaker government.
 The caretaker government was succeeded by the Syrian transitional government on 29 March 2025.